 There are, however, a few staple foods that Italians eat for breakfast — and you’ll likely try them as well.

 Curious to know what you’ll be eating on your dream trip to Italy?
 Then you’ve come to the right place.
-In this blog post, we’re breaking down all you need to know about Italian breakfast: from the top foods to try to tips on how to order.
+In this blog post, we’re breaking down all you need to know about the Italian breakfast: from the top foods to try to tips on how to order.
 Have a look!

 Breakfast In Italy: All You Need To Know